-There is very strong evidence that SB 6128 has the potential to decrease inequities by geography, 9,30-34 immigration status, 2,3,35-42 race/ethnicity, 9,11,32,43-55 and socioeconomic status.
-2,9,35,43,45,56-70 Women, people of color, immigrants, and individuals living in rural communities are more likely to have low-incomes and lack health insurance.
-Furthermore, in Washington State, these communities also experience worse maternal health outcomes, including perinatal and postpartum depression.
-Therefore, extending Apple Health for Pregnant Women may increase access to insurance and decrease inequities for these communities.
+Inequities can be exacerbated or alleviated by intersecting identities.
+Women, people of color, immigrants, and individuals living in rural communities are more likely to have low-incomes and lack health insurance.^{47,68,96} Furthermore, in Washington State, these communities also experience worse maternal health outcomes, including perinatal and postpartum depression.16 Therefore, extending Apple Health for Pregnant Women may increase access to insurance and decrease inequities for these communities.